Ommatoiulus moreleti: Life cycle

-Reproductive females mature their eggs during late summer-early autumn and may be seen mating during the autumnal activity period after which the female lays 60-80 eggs in a chamber 1–2 cm deep in the soil.
+Reproductive females mature their eggs during late summer-early autumn and may be seen mating during the autumnal activity period after which the female lays 60–80 eggs in a chamber 1–2 cm deep in the soil.

 The egg hatches to a pupoid stage, then develops by a series of moults up to 16 stages over 3 years.
 Males can be differentiated by the 8th and 12th stages but most are mature by the 10th or 11th stages.
 Females probably mature at similar stages.
 One-year-old immatures (stages 7–9) are light brown with a darker medial stripe.
-After 2 years the 10-11 stage millipedes have turned black.
+After 2 years the 10–11 stage millipedes have turned black.
 Adult Portuguese millipedes are smooth, 20–45 mm long and coloured from grey to black.
 Millipedes older than 1 year moult only in spring and summer.
 Adult males are periodomorphic, alternating between a sexual and a non-sexual form.
 In their sexual form, they have gonopods (mating legs) in the seventh body segment, which they lose when they moult in spring.
 They remain in the non-sexual "eunuch" form until their late summer moult.

 Activity

 The main period of O. moreleti activity follows the breaking of summer drought by autumnal rains and cooling temperatures.
 During autumn and early winter, millipedes are active on the surface and may be observed mating.
-A temperature range 17-21 °C and humidity of around 95% favour activity.
+A temperature range 17–21 °C and humidity of around 95% favour activity.
 These conditions characteristically occur at night.
 Under similar conditions, individual females on laboratory treadmills move up to 50 metres per day.
 During winter, there is little surface activity but during spring there is an increase in surface activity.
 With increasing summer temperatures, O. moreleti aggregates in humid habitats.
 At temperatures around 27 °C, millipedes become quiescent.

 Habitat

 In the southern Iberian Peninsula, a number of species of the genus Ommatoiulus share a similar range but divide their habitat on type of litter.
 This close species packing suggests habitat partitioning may operate to limit numbers of O. moreleti in relation to other Ommatoiulus species.
-O. moreleti prefers tree litter, particularly Quercus spp. (densities stage 7 or older O. moreleti of about 5 per m²) and Pinus spp. whereas O. moreleti is replaced by other species in shrub litter or grasslands By contrast, in southern Australia, grassland densities (stage 7 or older) of O. moreleti of over 40 per m².
+O. moreleti prefers tree litter, particularly Quercus spp. (densities stage 7 or older O. moreleti of about 5 per m^{2}) and Pinus spp. whereas O. moreleti is replaced by other species in shrub litter or grasslands By contrast, in southern Australia, grassland densities (stage 7 or older) of O. moreleti of over 40 per m^{2}.

 As an invading species in the southern Australian detritivore community, O. moreleti does not appear to have negatively affected native millipedes sharing a similar range, and seems to have occupied vacant niches.